thetimeste/Print-All-Pdf-At-Once/README.md

 The program works with Foxit Reader (portable version is supported)

-1- Open the exe file (or compile the .py file)
+1- Open the exe file (or compile and run the .py file)

 2- Select foxit reader .exe file